How many students on a team?

 The Head Coach can get together with team members once he/she has completed the Volunteer Registration and been notified that the required background check has cleared.

-Most teams meet once or twice in December (after the Book Handout & Team Meeting) to get to know each other, swap books, discuss what they have read so far, and set up a practice schedule.
+Most teams meet once or twice in December (after the Book Handout & Team Meetup) to get to know each other, swap books, discuss what they have read so far, and set up a practice schedule.
 December -- and especially winter break -- is a great time to read as many books as possible.
-After the Coach Meeting in January is a good time to start meeting weekly as a team.
+After the Coaches Meeting in January is a good time to start meeting weekly as a team.

 How much time will it take each week to participate in the Battle of the Books?

 Each student reads at a different pace, and each team plans its own schedule to prepare for the competition.
-Some teams may want to have an initial meeting, give a few weeks for students to read their ‘assigned’ titles, and then meet weekly as the competition gets closer.
+Some teams may want to have an initial meeting, give a few weeks for students to read their chosen books, and then meet weekly as the competition gets closer.
 Other teams might meet every other week consistently until the competition.
 It is up to each team to figure out what works for your team members.